LV-Crew/LVC-HostsManager/Packages/Win.Setup/README.md

 ﻿# HostsManager
 This program allows you to update your hosts file with a downloaded blacklist.<br>
-The blacklisted traffic is being redirected to a whitepage (or a URL/localhost).<br>
+The blacklisted traffic is being redirected to a blockpage (or a URL/localhost).<br>
 Therefore tracking is being reduced to a minimum.<br>
 You are also being protected from spam ads and more.<br>
 (In short...)<br>